FAForever/fa/readme.md

 - [X] Ability to reclaim ground
 - [X] Attempt to fix bomblet spread on bombers such as UEF and Cybran T1 Bombers
 - [X] Attempt to fix Seraphim T1 Mobile AA's aim
+- [X] Improved autobalance with random spawns in lobby

 *Balance Changes*
 - [X] Shield and Hitbox fixes above will have balance implications of varying size